 Because plastic is so lightweight it travels quickly and is swept into the environment where it stays indefinitely until a caring being properly recycles it.
 Even then it will be down-cycled into another plastic product of lesser value, such as a plastic bottle being turned into a plastic bag.

-- Invest in reusable→ whether it’s your water bottle or grocery bag, cutting down on single use plastic and convenience has a measurable environmental impact by reducing the amount of packaging that is recycled or put in the landfill.
+- Invest in reusable!
+Whether it’s your water bottle or grocery bag, cutting down on single-use plastic and convenience has a measurable environmental impact by reducing the amount of packaging that is recycled or put in the landfill.
 It also creates a social impact because others around you note your commitment and evaluate their choices.

-- Buy raw and in bulk→ let’s face it, when you buy food that doesn’t come in a plethora of packaging, it’s likely healthier food.
+- Buy raw and in bulk!
+Let’s face it, when you buy food that doesn’t come in a plethora of packaging, it’s likely healthier food.
 If your grocery store has a bulk section, bring your containers, take the tare weight, and fill away.
 And if your grocery store does not offer a bulk section, ask them to!
 You can ditch the produce bags by giving your fruits and veggies a quick wash with our produce wash.

-- Push yourself to prepare yourself→ a little planning can go a long way in your personal environmental footprint.
-Log a grocery list to stay determined during your shopping trip, don't reward yourself with a coffee unless you have your reusable cup can help change your behavior over time.
+- Push yourself to prepare yourself!
+A little planning can go a long way in reducing your environmental footprint.
+Log a grocery list to stay strategic during your shopping trip.
+Simple practices like refraining from buying a coffee unless you have your reusable cup can help change your behavior over time.
 And always have a few extra containers and bags on deck to reduce your single-use waste.